Penna221/node_api/README.md

 ## Setup
 You can setup this nodejs api with the following steps
 1. Clone repository
-2. npm init
-3. npm install
+2. npm install
-4. create .env file with SQL variables.
+3. create .env file with SQL variables.
   HOST=""
   PORT=number
   USER=""
   PASSWORD=""
   DATABASE=""
-5. Run with command npm run devStart
+4. Run with command npm run devStart

 ### Disclaimer